 Your recruiters will be able to provide details on the PPE requirements at each facility.
 Generally speaking, items such as steel toe boots, metatarsal boots, welding hoods, and some machinists tools are brought by contractors.
 Other items such as safety glasses or hearing protection are typically provided by the client company on-site.

-If you're looking for a new pair of workbooks, take a look at our blog post Who Makes The Longest Lasting, High-Demand Work Boots to learn which ones those in manufacturing and the skilled trades prefer.
+If you're looking for a new pair of workbooks, take a look at our blog post Who Makes The Longest Lasting, High-Demand Work Boots to learn which people prefer.

 We also have a blog post on Who Makes The Best Safety Glasses if you're looking for some top-rated brands.